-The provider shall ensure that its medical director is a licensed physician with a current, valid unrestricted license to practice in the state of Louisiana with two years of qualifying experience in treating psychiatric disorders.
+The provider must ensure that its medical director is a licensed physician with a current, valid unrestricted license to practice in the state of Louisiana with two years of qualifying experience in treating psychiatric disorders.

-The medical director shall provide the following services:
+The medical director must provide the following services:

-- Decrease the dose to accomplish gradual, but complete withdrawal, only when requested by the member; - Provide medically approved and medically supervised assistance for withdrawal, only when requested by the member; - Participate in the documentation of reviews of treatment plan every 90 days in the first two years of treatment; - Order take-home doses; and - Participate in discharge planning.
+- 1. Decrease the dose to accomplish gradual, but complete withdrawal, only when requested by the member; - 2.
+Provide medically approved and medically supervised assistance for withdrawal, only when requested by the member; - 3.
+Participate in the documentation of reviews of treatment plan every 90 days in the first two years of treatment; - 4.
+Order take-home doses; and - 5.
+Participate in discharge planning.